 • This is one of those questions that is greatly person dependent, which is why we offer the ability to meet in person at 3035 E Evans Avenue, virtually from the comfort of your own home, or a little bit of both.
 The best type of therapy is the therapy that meets your needs for growth and safety on an evolving basis.
 The connection you forge with your therapist and the growth you can feel in session are greater determinants for healing than virtual versus in person - so the choice is yours!
 We believe strongly that transformation can occur through a screen or on one of our therapy couches.

 • Whether you’re coming to therapy for anxiety treatment or for other concerns, the answer to this question is always person dependent.
 For our therapists to establish the greatest understanding of your story and needs - and for you to feel comfortable being vulnerable - we recommend beginning with weekly therapy whenever possible.
 After working together for a month or two, you and your therapist can discuss if this frequency feels good or if it would be best to move to once every other week.
-We meet with clients at a minimum of twice per month in order to ensure that it’s effective and beneficial.
+We meet with clients at a minimum of twice per month in order to ensure that therapy is effective and beneficial.

 Because all work at CZTG is trauma-informed and approaches anxiety, depression, and other symptoms from their root, therapy is typically ongoing over a course of many months to many years.
 A lot of our clients maintain regular therapy as part of their ongoing self care routine even after they’ve worked through the issue(s) that initially brought them to therapy.
 However, therapy is voluntary at all times and you dictate when you feel like it has accomplished what you intended it to.